facebookresearch/Mephisto/docs/web/docs/guides/how_to_contribute/frontend_development.md

 To setup your local codebase to auto-lint and avoid lint test failures for your PRs, please set up pre-commit for your local repo as such:

 1. `pip install pre-commit`
-2. `pre-commit install` to install git hooks
+2. `pre-commit install` to install git hooks (if you see error about `git`, install it into your system)
 3. `pre-commit run --all-files` (optional - run ad-hoc against all files)

 ## Cypress Testing

-This repo uses cypress to conduct frontend end to end tests.
+This repo uses cypress to conduct frontend end-to-end tests.
 Tasks in the examples folder have cypress tests.

 To run the tests for a task:
 * Launch the task using `python run_task.py`.